 There have been significant changes within our setting in response to the outbreak.
 Many young people are now at home and staffing is likely to be significantly affected through illness and self-isolation.
-Based on recent Government advice St Aidan's RC Primary School has decided to open to specific students (as described in the Governments list of vulnerable students) from 5/1/2021 and this addendum provides relevant updates to our Child Protection and Safeguarding Policy https://www.gov.uk/coronavirus/education-and-childcare

-Despite the changes, the school's Child Protection and Safeguarding Policy is fundamentally the same: children and young people always come first, staff should respond robustly to safeguarding concerns and contact the Designated Safeguarding Lead in line with our established safeguarding procedure.
+Despite the changes, the school's Child Protection Policy is fundamentally the same: children and young people always come first, staff should respond robustly to safeguarding concerns and contact the DSL in line with our established safeguarding procedure.

-This annex sets out some of the adjustments we are making in line with the changed arrangements in the school and following refreshed guidance to schools in relation to the full opening of schools and contingency arrangements.
+This annex sets out some of the adjustments we are making in line with the changed arrangements in the school and following advice from government and local agencies.